Exploring the automatic pre-Enumeration Areas Tool for surveys on forced displacement (Refugees)

 The standard survey practice of drawing samples in two stages where small compact areas are selected randomly for enumeration, following which most or part of the identified members of the target population are drawn into the survey sample is deemed too complicated for most operations.
 This is particularly the case in out-of-camp contexts where displaced populations are highly dispersed and registration data is not always available.
 This challenge is further compounded by the absence of readily available georeferenced data on the numbers and locations of persons of concern for the construction of enumeration areas.

 The pre-EA tool has been constructed as a user friendly QGIS plugin which helps to operational survey units.
 The size of those units is determined by a target population for undertaking the survey which in this context would be the target number of the forcedly displaced population (Refugees).
 To perform this delineation, the tool requires a gridded population of interest with high spatial resolution.
-Our challenge is to estimate the location of the forcedly displaced population at the grid cell level.
+Our challenge was to estimate the location of the forcedly displaced population at the grid cell level.

 Link image credit: A woman carries a large jug of water through Gado refugee camp, Cameroon, UN Women, 2016 (cc-by-nc-nd-2.0)